-This plan appendix contains the road profiles approved as part of the Rustic Roads Functional Master Plan Update.
+This plan volume contains the road profiles approved as part of the Rustic Roads Functional Master Plan Update.
+See Volume I for full abstract.

 The Maryland-National Capital Park and Planning Commission

 The Maryland-National Capital Park and Planning Commission (M-NCPPC) is a bi-county agency created by the General Assembly of Maryland in 1927.
 The Commission's geographic authority extends to the great majority of Montgomery and Prince George's Counties; the Maryland-Washington Regional District (M-NCPPC planning jurisdiction) comprises 1,001 square miles, while the Metropolitan District (parks) comprises 919 square miles, in the two counties.